-There are 2 ways to enable real world scale in Spark AR Studio depending on the type of user experience you want to create:
+There are 2 ways to enable real world scale in Meta Spark Studio depending on the type of user experience you want to create:

 - Enable Real-World Scale in the Inspector.
 Your object appears realistically scaled but only after a real-scale signal is detected.
 This means the user sees the object abruptly change size at some point after opening the effect.